ks982579/ksulldev-astro/src/pages/notes/maths/statistics/parameter-estimation.md

 What is this information matrix?

 This article, [Information Matrix | Statlect.com](https://www.statlect.com/glossary/information-matrix), by Dr. Marco Taboga, states "The information matrix (also called Fisher information matrix) is the matrix of second cross-moments of the score vector."

+Check out Ch.
+6 of Introduction to Mathematical Statistics, it goes into the Fisher Information pretty quickly.

 Google Bard says the following: